sammachin/realtime-chat-workshop/content/5-test-api/_index.md

 weight = 5
 +++

+The easiest way to test that the system is working is to go an visit http://chat.thebeebs.net

+Replace the Websocket URL with the URL that you have created and test send a message.

+You’re now ready to send messages and get responses back and forth from your WebSocket API!

+## Alternative way to test

 To test the WebSocket API, you can use <a href="https://github.com/websockets/wscat" target="_blank" rel="noopener">wscat</a>, an open-source, command line tool.

 <a href="https://www.npmjs.com/get-npm" target="_blank" rel="noopener">Install NPM</a>.